official-personal-account/GoShopper_v2/README-AppSetup.md

 ## IN PRODUCTION MODE

+1. 8.
+Create a copy of Proshopper for client in github
-1. Turn on fields labeled for "FOR PRODUCTION MODE" & set "shipping price" & "tax price" in:
+2. Turn on fields labeled for "FOR PRODUCTION MODE" & set "shipping price" & "tax price" in:

 - cartUtils.js
 - calcPrices.js

-2. Turn on code with label "For live mode" in:
+3. Turn on code with label "For live mode" in:

 - webhookHelper.js
 - orderController.js

-3. Allow & remove "Test User & Product" data to be deleted To do: Search "ifelse statement to be removed in deployment" in the below files, to find relevant code to remove
+4. Allow & remove "Test User & Product" data to be deleted To do: Search "ifelse statement to be removed in deployment" in the below files, to find relevant code to remove

 - userController.js
 - productController.js

-4. Add webhook URL in paystack account.
+5. Add webhook URL in paystack account.

-5. Remove from OrderScreen.jsx:
+6. Remove from OrderScreen.jsx:

 - "Test Pay Now" button
 - "Use test pay button..." notice

-6. Change WhatsApp contact in "LoginScreen.jsx" file to that of client
+7. Change WhatsApp contact in "LoginScreen.jsx" file to that of client

+8. Create database for client in my account

+9. Create a render account for client

 ## IN DEVELOPMENT / TEST MODE